KFDM

 KFDM (channel 6) is a television station in Beaumont, Texas, United States, affiliated with CBS, The CW Plus, and Fox.
-It is owned by Sinclair Broadcast Group, which provides certain services to Port Arthur–licensed Dabl affiliate KBTV-TV (channel 4) under joint sales and shared services agreements (JSA/SSA) with Deerfield Media.
-Both stations share studios at the I-10/US 69 (Eastex Freeway) interchange in Beaumont, while KFDM's transmitter is located in Vidor, Texas.
+It is owned by Sinclair Broadcast Group, which provides certain services to Port Arthur–licensed KBTV-TV (channel 4), a de facto Roar owned-and-operated station, under joint sales and shared services agreements (JSA/SSA) with Deerfield Media.
+The two stations share studios on Walden Road in southwest Beaumont; KFDM's transmitter is located in Vidor, Texas.

-KFDM also previously served the Lake Charles, Louisiana, market as the market's default CBS station until KSWL-LD signed-on February 15, 2017 (especially since Lafayette affiliate KLFY-TV's coverage was severely crippled by its low-power digital signal on channel 10; KLFY's analog signal could easily cover Lake Charles).
+KFDM also previously served the Lake Charles, Louisiana, market as its default CBS station until KSWL-LD signed-on February 15, 2017.

 History

 KFDM-TV commenced broadcasting on April 24, 1955, and is the oldest on-air TV station in the Beaumont–Port Arthur market.
 UHF TV channel 31 preceded KFDM by about a year, but went off the air less than a year after its sign on.
 For years, channel 6 billed itself as "the first television station on the right side of Texas."
-It was locally owned by Beaumont Broadcasting alongside KFDM (AM 560, now KLVI).
+It was locally owned by Beaumont Broadcasting alongside KFDM (AM 560, named KLVI since 1964).
 The radio station was founded by the Magnolia Petroleum Company; the calls stood for "K(C)all for Dependable Magnolene," the brand name for Magnolia's motor oil line.
 Although KFDM radio was an affiliate of ABC Radio, channel 6 has always been a primary CBS affiliate with ABC and NBC programs.
 In 1957, NBC programming moved to KPAC-TV (channel 4) upon its opening broadcast.
 Channel 6 would become an exclusive CBS affiliate when ABC programming moved to the re-opened KBMT-TV on channel 12 in 1961.

 Original Chief Engineer Harold Bartlett, ham call sign W5KWA, oversaw all technical aspects of the station from its construction until his retirement in July 1980.
 His assistant, Richard Kihn, took over after Bartlett's retirement as acting Chief Engineer, and was appointed Chief Engineer on August 4, 1980.
 Kihn retired on October 26, 2012, and was replaced by Jim Hobbs.
 Hobbs did not last long and returned to radio engineering in Nebraska.
 Don Dobbs, former Director of Engineering at KTVT and KXAS-TV in Dallas–Fort Worth, took over as Director of Engineering at KFDM to oversee a major rebuild of the studios.

 Beaumont Broadcasting sold KFDM radio in 1964 to John Hicks, father of Tom Hicks and brothers Steve and Jay.
-The callsign was changed to KLVI, which it remains today.
+The callsign was changed to KLVI, which it remains.
 However, channel 6 retained the "-TV" suffix until 2009, long after the two former sister stations went their separate ways.
 It held onto KFDM-TV until 1969, when it sold the station to A. H. Belo Corporation, earning a handsome return on its 1939 purchase of KFDM radio.